fedeandresg/Detecting-fraudulent-bank-notes-using-ML/README.md

 ![Logo](https://s44650.pcdn.co/wp-content/uploads/2023/07/open-banking-1200-1662083126-1.jpg)

-# DATA SCIENCE - DETECTING FRADULULENT BANK NOTES WITH MACHINE LEARNING
+# DATA SCIENCE - Detecting fradulent bank notes using ML
 # Machine Learning

 In this project, I will try to classify the bank notes as genuine or fake through **`ML algorithms`**.

 Also I will analize the data for a better project.

 For that purpose, I'm going to use a dataset from UCI Machine Learning.

 ## Context